Skip to main content

 Principals with the admin account type have the Admin role.
 The Admin role can add/remove users, grant/revoke workspace-level roles to principals and create live workspaces.

-Principals with the default account type have the Principal role.
+By default, all principals have the Regular principal role.
 This role grants basic permissions, such as the permission to create development workspaces and Service Accounts.

 All-Workspace roles

-Any of the workspace-level roles can optionally be granted across all workspaces, to a user or a Service Account.
+Any of the workspace-level roles can optionally be granted across all workspaces, to a user, a group, or a Service Account.
 Doing so allows the user or Service Account to perform the actions allowed by that role, across all workspaces.
 The principal will automatically assume that role on all new workspaces created thereafter.

 Only admins can assign an all-workspace role to a user or Service Account.